jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, very rare or legendary (requires attunement)

 The typical crystal ball, a very rare item, is about 6 inches in diameter.
-While touching it, you can cast the [[scrying]] spell (save DC 17) with it.
+While touching it, you can cast the [[Scrying]] spell (save DC 17) with it.

 The following crystal ball variants are legendary items and have additional properties.

 Crystal Ball of Mind Reading.
-You can use an action to cast the [[detect thoughts]] spell (save DC 17) while you are scrying with the crystal ball, targeting creatures you can see within 30 feet of the spell’s sensor.
-You don’t need to concentrate on this [[detect thoughts]] to maintain it during its duration, but it ends if [[scrying]] ends.
+You can use an action to cast the [[Detect Thoughts]] spell (save DC 17) while you are scrying with the crystal ball, targeting creatures you can see within 30 feet of the spell’s sensor.
+You don’t need to concentrate on this [[Detect Thoughts]] to maintain it during its duration, but it ends if [[Scrying]] ends.

 Crystal Ball of Telepathy.
 While scrying with the crystal ball, you can communicate telepathically with creatures you can see within 30 feet of the spell’s sensor.
-You can also use an action to cast the [[suggestion]] spell (save DC 17) through the sensor on one of those creatures.
-You don’t need to concentrate on this [[suggestion]] to maintain it during its duration, but it ends if [[scrying]] ends.
-Once used, the [[suggestion]] power of the crystal ball can’t be used again until the next dawn.
+You can also use an action to cast the [[Suggestion]] spell (save DC 17) through the sensor on one of those creatures.
+You don’t need to concentrate on this [[Suggestion]] to maintain it during its duration, but it ends if [[Scrying]] ends.
+Once used, the [[Suggestion]] power of the crystal ball can’t be used again until the next dawn.

 Crystal Ball of True Seeing.
 While scrying with the crystal ball, you have truesight with a radius of 120 feet centered on the spell’s sensor.